 1. Annotation

 We present the latest pseudogene annotations for the mouse reference genome as part of the GENCODE project, as well as updates on the human pseudogene reference set.
-Leveraging the recently assembled high quality genome sequences for the mouse strains we introduce the first draft annotation of the pseudogene complement in the 18 strains.
+Leveraging the recently assembled high-quality genome sequences for the mouse strains, we introduce the first draft annotation of the pseudogene complement in the 18 strains.

 1.1 Reference genome